 “Yoga is an invaluable gift of India’s ancient tradition.
 It embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
-It is not about exercise but to discover the sense of oneness with yourself, the world and nature.
-By changing our lifestyle and creating consciousness, it can help in well-being.
+It is not about exercise but to discover a sense of oneness with yourself, the world, and nature.
+Changing our lifestyle and creating consciousness, it can help in well-being.
 Let us work towards adopting an International Yoga Day.”

 (Indian PM Narendra Modi, at UNGA)

 Thus, PM Modi clearly demanded the designation of an international day of yoga.
 The PM also stated that millions of people around the world desire to have such an international day and this is the responsibility of international leaders united at the United Nations platform to respect the emotions of the masses.
 Eventually, informal consultations on the draft resolution were arranged by the United Nations executive committee.
 That draft resolution was named “International Day of Yoga” and consultations started on 14 October 2014.
 The delegation of India convened the consultations and finally, the UNGA adopted the resolution A/Res/69/131 on 11 December 2014.

 United Nations Resolution on International Day of Yoga